Cuba taps into high-end luxury tourist market

 The property run by Swiss group Kempinski is "the first genuine luxury hotel in Havana," said Destribats.

 "It's the first hotel with a 1,000-square-meter spa," he said.
-All the rooms are at least 40 square meters (430 square feet), with prices ranging from US$370 for a basic room in low season to US$5,000 for the presidential suite.
+All the rooms are at least 40 sq m, with prices ranging from US$370 for a basic room in low season to US$5,000 for the presidential suite.

 "There was a certain type of clientele that didn't travel to Havana, or Cuba, because there wasn't the standard of luxury five-star hotel like in cities such as Paris or London," Destribats added.